PyGreSQL/PyGreSQL/docs/contents/pg/module.rst

 ------------

 The module provides the following type helper functions.
-You can wrap parameters with these functions when passing them to :meth:`DB.query_formatted` in order to give PyGreSQL a hint about the type of the parameters.
+You can wrap parameters with these functions when passing them to :meth:`DB.query` or :meth:`DB.query_formatted` in order to give PyGreSQL a hint about the type of the parameters, if it cannot be derived from the context.

 .. function:: Bytea(bytes)

     A wrapper for holding a bytea value

+.. versionadded:: 5.0

+.. function:: HStore(dict)

+    A wrapper for holding an hstore dictionary

 .. versionadded:: 5.0